Homological stability for topological chiral homology of completions: Rational homological stability for bounded symmetric powers of closed manifolds

-\begin{theorem} If $n$ is odd, $B^n Sym^{\leq c}(\R^n)_{\Q} \simeq S^n_{\Q}$.
+\begin{theorem} If $n$ is odd, $B^n \mr{Sym}^{\leq c}(\R^n)_{\Q} \simeq S^n_{\Q}$.
 If $n$ is even, with $\iota_n$ in homological dimension $n$. \end{theorem}

-\begin{proof} Note that for any $k \geq 1$ we have that $Sym_k(S^1) \cong S^1$.
-Thus, we may assume that $n>1$ and so all relevant spaces are simply connected (for example see Theorem 1.1 of \cite{KS}).
+\begin{proof} We may assume that $n>1$, so that all relevant spaces are simply connected.
 Thus, to prove that a map is a homotopy equivalence, it suffices to prove that it is a homology equivalence.
 Let $n$ be odd.
-The rational localization of odd dimensional spheres are Eilenberg-MacLane spaces.
-Since the stabilization maps $S^n \to Sym_k (S^n) \to Sym_{\infty}(S^n) \simeq K(\Z,n) \simeq_{\Q} S^n$ are all injective on homology, they are all rational homotopy equivalences.
+The rational localization of odd-dimensional spheres are Eilenberg-MacLane spaces.
+Since the maps